hobostay/ATTN-11/README.md

 ll-34 --lda ATTN-11.bin
 ```

+Or for a quick demo, use the WebAssembly version available here: https://dbrll.github.io/ll-34/.

 SIMH also works, but it simulates the high level behavior (not the circuit) of a PDP-11 and runs at host CPU speed.
 It can be slowed down artificially, however the timing is not cycle-accurate, making it less suitable for performance tuning or for an authentic experience.